officialrajdeepsingh/awesome-nextjs/README.md

 - [Typescript](https://www.typescriptlang.org/): Typescript help to write type-safe JavaScript for production.
 - [@next/eslint-plugin-next](https://www.npmjs.com/package/@next/eslint-plugin-next): Next/eslint-plugin help to resolve the error
 - [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer) : Analyzer the bundle size with webpack-bundle-analyzer package in your Next.js.

+## Error Handling
+- [React Error Boundary](https://www.npmjs.com/package/react-error-boundary?activeTab=readme): The react error boundary package is a reusable React error boundary component.
+You can wrap your application with an Error Boundary component around other React components to catch errors and render a fallback UI.
+- [Use error boundary](https://www.npmjs.com/package/use-error-boundary): The use-error-boundary is a react hook, it is built to handle error boundaries in your react functional components.

 ## Chrome Extension